We Exist to Help

 We place a particular emphasis on supporting inclusive maritime heritage programs and initiatives that break new ground, make room for a variety of perspectives, and seek to serve the full diversity of people in our community, especially those who have been too often marginalized.

-Building Boats, Changing Lives
+Boat School: Building Boats, Changing Lives